roberino/RedisSlimClient/README.md

 The main aims of the client are:

-* To create a pluggable, fault tolerant Redis client for .NET (with a focus on core / standard)
+* To create a pluggable, fault tolerant Redis client for .NET (with a focus on supporting DotNet Core / Standard)
 * A simple, async interface with support for cancellation tokens
 * To support basic Redis operations
 * To enable fast POCO to Redis mapping